 The Leconfield Fly Fishing Club is a private members’ club formed in 1970.
 The club is a partnership between it’s members and the Leconfield Estate.
 The club members fish in one of the most private and exclusive locations in the South of England close to the market town of Petworth and the South Downs.
 Members have exclusive use of several lakes and three miles of the River Rother within the 14,000 acre Leconfield Estate.
 The lakes and river are within parts of the Leconfield Estate to which the public has no access.

 The majority of the lakes are stocked with hard fighting rainbow trout.
 Two of the lakes are stocked with free rising brown trout and also have a resident head of wild browns.

 The river is stocked with brown trout to supplement the population of wild fish.
-The stock fish are chalkstream reared and are introduced throughout the season.
+The stock fish are reared locally and are introduced throughout the season.
 There is a good mayfly hatch and the water meadows alongside the river are home to a varied population of terrestrial and aquatic insects.
 The river also has runs of sea trout.

 The season on the lakes runs from March to the end of October.
 Each year the club committee and the Leconfield Estate decide whether to extend the season to the end of November dependent on the weather conditions.